-The Company incurred \$0.1 million (\$0.1 million - 2015) in directors fees during the Year paid to other directors of the Company which is included in administrative expenses.
+The Company incurred 0.1 million (0.1 million - 0.1) in directors fees during the Year paid to other directors of the Company which is included in administrative expenses.

-The Company incurred \$0.1 million (\$0.1 million - 2015) of charter aircraft rental expenses with Noren Air Inc., a company controlled by the Company's COO, for the Year which is included in administrative expenses.
+The Company incurred \$0.2 million (\$0.1 million - 2016) of charter aircraft rental expenses during the Year with Noren Air Inc., a company controlled by the Company's COO, which is included in administrative expenses.

-The Company incurred \$0.6 million (\$0.6 million - 2015) for the Year in key management personnel compensation paid to other officers or companies controlled by other officers of the Company which is included in administrative expenses.
+The Company incurred \$0.5 million (\$0.6 million - 2016) for the Year in key management personnel compensation paid to other officers or companies controlled by other officers of the Company, which is included in administrative expenses.
 Included in these figures are fees paid under an operational services agreement between the Company and the Company's COO for overseeing site operations of the Company.